Franklindot04/Franklindot04/README.md

 ## 👨‍💻 About the Author

-I'm Franklin a DevOps Engineer and backend developer passionate about automation, cloud infrastructure, and building clean, production-ready systems.
+I'm Franklin a DevOps & Site Reliability Engineer and backend developer passionate about automation, cloud infrastructure, and building clean, production-ready systems.
 I enjoy documenting my work, mentoring others, and creating projects that reflect real-world engineering workflows.

 ## ⭐ Support the Project